RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

  <br>

 <b>A POEM:<b><br>
-How these cases are to the victims lives and never stop talking to your witnesses/other victims (and Your Friends) - if possible.
+How these cases are for the victims lives and never stop talking to your witnesses/other victims (and Your Friends) - if possible.
 <b>When funds, supporters, friends, are thrown around with 'sides' (there really is no 'side'),</b> it becomes difficult to ever respond to.
 It becomes coercive, including through <i>another actor</i>.
 <br> <i>As seen, even people with university degrees review.
 Yet, this part of the Playbook is from experience and is less known by younger generations accustomed to searching without a solution.
 Without 'real' journalism and no protections for the less-powerful victims, including no due process/oversight protections and lack of access to remedies or relief for the less-powerful, there's less awareness.</i> This folder Alleges the Playbook of how witnesses and victims are interfered with. --- <i>[Keep Talking to Your Friends and Socializing]</i> ---> Typically, the <s>unconscionable idea, depending on how it's litigated or mistrialed,</s> is to make witnesses and victims turn against each other...
 The resources to do this are intensified when it involves public figures - who are given gatekeeping access to media/journalists - and insider threats.
 Meanwhile, a witness/victim may be a low-income person, an ex-staffer from decades ago, a school friend, a former friend of the opposition,
 a model or actress that's been minimized, a former character reference...
 If they're all intimidated or supposedly 'impeached' then...